JSMcLallen/itp/Midterm Julian Smith-McLallen/README.md

 #Midterm Project Worklog
 Began by creating Spanish tile design on canva, screenshotted for reference

+This design included a blue eight-point star, a red four-point star, and a yellow flower with six petals

+The goal was to create a customizable array of tiles

-Created initial squares for tile design
+Created initial squares for tile design, using noStroke() to remove the outlines

-Used the rotate() command to make eight-point stars
+Used the rotate() command to make eight-point stars out of two squares

 Command rotated the coordinate system 45 degrees, positioning became extremely difficult